troglobit/logit/README.md

 =================================

 `logit` is a replacement for `logger(1)`.
-It supports the same options as the BusyBox version, but not all options from the systemd cousin.
+It supports the same options as the BusyBox version, but not all options from its systemd or sysklogd cousins.

-`logit` is bundled with [Finit](https://github.com/troglobit/finit) for systems with a standard syslogd but without a proper logrotate daemon.
+`logit` is bundled with [Finit][] for systems with a standard syslogd but without a proper logrotate daemon.

 Its purpose is to redirect the output of programs that do not support `syslog(3)` to syslog or a file, with automatic log rotation.